Its-OK-Wakamatsu-san/OMRON_CompoWay-F_protocol_on_Temperature_Controller_module/README.md

 # OMRON CompoWay/F protocol module on Temperature Controller E5AC
 ### Keyword
-Python , OMRON , CompoWay/F protocol , serial IF , Binary I/O comunication , Temperature Controller like E5AC ,　Digital Controller , without RS-485 communication IF model , Enable Manual Mode, module , method , library
+Python , module , method , library , OMRON , CompoWay/F protocol , serial IF , Binary I/O comunication , Temperature Controller like E5AC ,　Digital Controller , without RS-485 communication IF model , Enable Manual Mode

 ## Overview
 It helps to operate an OMRON digital controller from an external PC.
 The device used is an OMRON E5AC-TCX4ASM-000[^1] digital controller without an RS-485 communication IF.

 ### Function
-These functions are available as libraries for Omron Digital Controllers.
+Below functions are available, as libraries for Omron Digital Controllers.
-1. Allocate serial IF communication.
+1. Allocate serial IF communication
-2. Typical CompoWay/F protocol command and response.
+2. Typical CompoWay/F protocol command and response
 3. Enable Manual Mode
 4. Read temperature
 5. Set output value